chr0n1k/AH2021Workshop/README.md

 Lab2: Simple shellcode runner
 ------
 The goal of this lab is to be able to create a simple shellcode runner that will execute shellcode generated from msfvenom in csharp format on a Windows 10 device.
-We will look at the various Win32 API calls needed to achieve this and leverage p/invoke to achieve this.
+We will look at the various Win32 API calls needed and leverage p/invoke to achieve this.

 Lab3: AV signature and heuristic evasion
 ------